What are Ferroelectric Materials?

 Theory of Ferroelectric Materials

-< 0 → ferroelectrics with first order transition
+α11< 0 → ferroelectrics with the first-order transition

-> 0 → ferroelectrics with second order transition
+α0 > 0 → ferroelectrics with second-order transition

-For investigating different phenomenon and domain formation in ferroelectrics, these equations are used in phase field model.
-Usually, it is used by adding some terms such as an elastic term, a gradient term and an electrostatic term to this free energy equation.
-Using finite difference method, the equations are solved subject to the constraints of Linear elasticity and Gauss’s law.
+Usually, it is used by adding some terms such as an elastic term, a gradient term, and an electrostatic term to this free energy equation.

-For a cubic to tetragonal phase transition of a spontaneous polarization of a ferroelectric can be obtained from the expression for free energy
+A cubic to the tetragonal phase transition of spontaneous polarization of a ferroelectric can be obtained from the expression for free energy.

 Ps → spontaneous polarization